SourceBox-LLC/FineFoundry/docs/user-guide/analysis-tab.md

 Use this tab to:

-- Load a JSON or Hugging Face dataset
+- Load a database session or Hugging Face dataset
 - Run a configurable set of analysis modules (stats, duplicates, sentiment, etc.)
 - Visualize distributions and proxy metrics for data quality